soloboan/imputation/BEAGLE4/ReadmeBGL.md

-# Readme file for running FImpute BEAGLE VERSION 4.1
+# Readme file for running BEAGLE VERSION 4.1
   note: that version 4 and 4.1 are different.
 Read from https://faculty.washington.edu/browning/beagle/beagle.html

 ## There are two bash scripts